Office of the Registrar

 Can I take courses at schools other than Muhlenberg?

 Yes.
 Make sure you get prior approval for each school and the course(s) you wish to take.
 You need the Transfer Course Authorization form which you can get online or in the Registrar’s Office.
-Take the form and the course description(s) to the appropriate department chair for approval.
+Take the form, the course description(s), and the syllabus to the appropriate department chair for approval.
 Make sure to send your official transcript when you are done with the course.
 C- or better is required for transfer.

 When can I get my grades?